jtpaasch/scram/README.md

 ## Summary of syntax

-* Blank lines are lines that have zero or more whitespace characters.
+* `scram` sees any line that has zero or more whitespace characters as a blank line, which it ignores.
-* Commentary lines are fully left-justified lines.
+* `scram` sees any fully left-justified lines as commentary, which it ignores.
-* Commands follow two spaces, a dollar sign, and another space.
+* `scram` identifies commands by looking exactly for strings that follow two spaces, a dollar sign, and another space, i.e.,`[space][space][dollar-sign][space][command-string].
-* Profiled commands follow one space, an asterisk, a dollar sign, and a space.
+* `scram` identifies commands to profile by looking exactly for strings that follow one space, an asterisk, a dollar sign, and another space, i.e., `[space][asterisk][dollar-sign][space][command-string].
-* Expected output (literal or regular expression) must be indented two spaces, and they must immediately follow a command (or a profiled command).
+* Lines of expected output (literal or regular expression) must be indented two spaces, and they must immediately follow a command (or a profiled command).
 * The stats directive is the string `#stats`, indented two spaces.
 * The diff directive is the string `#diff`, indented two spaces.